Singapore Airlines: Business class

-Medium and Short Haul Business Class is available on all Airbus A330-300, Boeing 777-300 and all unrefitted Boeing 777-200 aircraft, configured in 2-2-2 layout and with iPod connectivity, only available in the A330.
+Medium and short haul business class layouts are available on Airbus A330-300, Boeing 777-300 and all unrefitted Boeing 777-200 aircraft, configured in 2-2-2 layout and with iPod connectivity, only available in the A330.
 The Business Class seat is lie-flat at an eight-degree incline, featuring Krisworld on a 15.4 in screen.

-On 28 March 2018, the new regional Business Class was unveiled following the delivery of the first Boeing 787-10.
+On 28 March 2018, the new regional business class was unveiled following the delivery of the first Boeing 787-10.
 These new seats manufactured by Stelia Aerospace are arranged in a forward-facing 1-2-1 staggered configuration, providing every passenger direct aisle access.
-Each seat measures up to 26 in in width and can be reclined into a 76 in fully-flat bed.
+Each seat measures up to 26 in in width and can be reclined into a 76 in fully flat bed.
 There are also adjustable dividers at the centre seats to provide passengers with a "customised level of privacy".

-Unveiled on 2 November 2017, the "New A380 Business class" seats are being progressively rolled out on the Airbus A380-800 fleet.
+Unveiled on 2 November 2017, the new A380 business-class seats were being progressively rolled out on the Airbus A380-800 fleet.
 There are 78 Business class seats on the aircraft, offered in a 1-2-1 configuration behind the Singapore Airlines Suites on the upper deck.
-The seats, designed by JPA Design and upholstered with Poltrona Frau grain leather, can be reclined into a fully-flat bed.
+The seats, designed by JPA Design and upholstered with Poltrona Frau grain leather, can be reclined into a fully flat bed.
 There are also adjustable dividers between the centre seats that can either be fully raised, half raised or fully lowered.
-The pair of centre seats directly behind each bulkhead, when the centre divider is fully lowered, can form double beds.
-There is also an 18 in touchscreen LCD TV and a panel containing a power and USB port, as well as an NFC reader for contactless payments.
+When the centre divider is fully lowered, the pair of centre seats directly behind each bulkhead can form double beds.
+There is also an 18 in touchscreen LCD TV and a panel containing power and USB port, as well as an NFC reader for contactless payments.